-Hi, I’m Brian, a former senior software engineer and now software engineering advisor at Pathrise.
+Hi, I’m Brian, a former senior software engineer and now software engineering industry mentor at Pathrise.
 I have worked with hundreds of software engineers to help them land their dream job.
 Check out my review of Triplebyte.

 Updated in 2021

 - What does Triplebyte do?

 - Ratings and reviews of Triplebyte